ahmetustel/chatbot/README.md

 ### 4. Start the server

-In the root directory, run the following command to start the Express server: nodemon
+In the root directory, first run mongodb locally and then run the following command to start the Express server: nodemon
 This will launch the backend server on http://localhost:5001.